uh-dcm/news-article-collection-container/docs/rahti-guide.md

 If you run out of storage space, download your data, and go through the following to delete the collected article data:

+- Going to the pod details page, either:
+    - Path 1.
+On the front page graph view, click on the correct deployment/pod, then on the side panel that opens click the **Resources** tab, then click on the pod's link there.
-- Click **Project** on left sidebar
-- On the opened up page, click on **Pods** down left under the small **Inventory** section
+    - Path 2.
+Click **Project** on left sidebar, and on the opened up page, click on **Pods** down left under the small **Inventory** section, then click on the right pod.
+Both paths arrive at the same page.
-- Click on the pod you wish to delete data from
-- On the new page's tab options, click **Terminal** on the right edge
+- Now on the pod details page, look at the tab options, and click **Terminal** at the right edge.
-- Enter `df -h` to see how much `/app/server/rss-fetcher/data` has used of its allocation
+- Enter `df -h` to see how much `/app/server/rss-fetcher/data` has used of its allocation.
-- Enter `rm -f /app/server/rss-fetcher/data/data.db` to remove the database
+- Enter `rm -f /app/server/rss-fetcher/data/data.db` to remove the database.
-- Enter `df -h` again to see the change has taken effect
+- Enter `df -h` again to see the change has taken effect.
+If it hasn't, on the front page **Restart rollout** in the Actions menu as in right click menu on the deployment/pod.
+This doesn't clear the PVC, just resets the deployment and clears cache.
+Also regarding the terminal, you can navigate with the cd command and see file contents with ls -l.

 After that when you fetch again, it should be automatically created anew.

 ### Changing CPU and memory

 Changing cpu and memory afterwards isn't that difficult.
+In **Topology**, you can right click on the deployment/pod or in the detailed settings select Actions, and from that dropdown menu select **Edit resource limits**.

+Update them to what you want and press save, although note that there is a maximum limit-to-request ratio, and with cpu it's 5.
+Request is almost like minimum and limit is maximum, although not exactly, as request should be somewhat over what your app usually ever needs, and limit is the absolute maximum limit it can ever get.
+Going over the limit in peak usage makes the pod crash momentarily.

-On Rahti, click **Project** on the left.
-Then on the next page scroll down a bit until you see section **Inventory** on the left under which is **X Deployments** (X being a number).
-Click on that, and on the next page your deployment.
-Then on its page, click **YAML** in the tabs.
+If the Topology view isn't available, click **Project** on the left, then on the next page scroll down a bit until you see section **Inventory** on the left under which is **X Deployments** (X being a number), and click on that, and on the next page your deployment, then there click **YAML** in the tabs.
 There, look for the memory and cpu fields (CTRL + F may come handy).
 Not the ones like 'f:memory': {} but ones with values like memory: 1Gi.
-Update them to what you want and press save, although note that there is a limit to request ratio, and with cpu it's 5.
-Request is almost like minimum and limit is maximum, although not exactly, as request should be somewhat over what your app usually ever needs, and limit is the absolute maximum limit it can ever get.

 ### Changing Storage

 Changing storage, if you for example need to accommodate guest apps and need to reduce your storage to 80Gi to fit them under the max 100Gi storage limit, is very difficult on Rahti.
 Making the PVC smaller isn't possible to begin with, but on top of that Rahti has limitations on what you could regularly do with OpenShift, so growing your filesystem is difficult too.
+There is an option for adding storage, but it can't use the same mount path.
 Essentially the easiest and sometimes the only way is to just download your data and redo everything from the start (going through the removal process below), but setting the storage at 80Gi in the yaml the next time.

 ## Troubleshooting and deployment removal